 4. Don’t forget to Preview in both Mobile and Desktop because there may be Problems

-Amazon Storefronts need to be approved.
+Amazon approves/reviews all Amazon Storefronts changes.
 The process can take “up to 72 hours.”

 That’s a long time, and Storefronts can be rejected for spelling errors, text that is too small to read (in images), incomplete sentences, and more.